johannperez/pocketsphinx/README.md

+#Introduction

+This is a continuation of felixduvallet/pocketsphinx fork of this ROS package.

+The idea is to work on the following tasks in order to be able to use this package for my college project (a pet robot):

+ - add kws support
+ - update to work with gstreamer1.0
+ - update to work with latest pocketsphinx version.

+#Documentation

 A simple ROS wrapper for using Pocketsphinx (via gstreamer) with ROS.
 See docs here http://wiki.ros.org/pocketsphinx

 If installing from source you will need to install the following: